ShubhamPrakashSingh/Billing-System/README.md

-This is my first project related to c
+This is my first project related to Billing system using C language